quicwg/base-drafts/draft-ietf-quic-transport.md

 established.
 One way to construct a PMTU probe is to coalesce (see
 {{packet-coalesce}}) a Handshake packet ({{packet-handshake}}) with a short header packet in a single UDP datagram.
-If the UDP datagram reaches the endpoint, the short header packet will be acknowledged.
-If the UDP datagram elicits an ICMP message, that message may contain the source connection ID within the quoted portion of the UDP datagram.
+If the UDP datagram reaches the endpoint, the Handshake packet will be ignored, but the short header packet will be acknowledged.
+If the UDP datagram elicits an ICMP message, that message will likely contain the source connection ID within the quoted portion of the UDP datagram.

 # Versions {#versions}